WasabiRaptor/SBQ-NPC-Template/npcs/tenants/sbq/ocs/README.md

 # What to do here

-This `.npctype` file is the most important file of the NPC as it determines all of their dialogue as well as their settings, behavior, vore prefrences, and any uinque scrips they may have
+This `.npctype` file is the most important file of the NPC as it determines all of their dialogue as well as their settings, behavior, vore prefrences, and any uinque scrips they may have.

 ## uniqueId

-This is a must if you don't want to have multiple instances of the same character around, it should be replaced with the ID of your NPC, if not, do that now
+This is a must if you don't want to have multiple instances of the same character around, it should be replaced with the ID of your NPC, if not, do that now.

 ## dialogueBoxScripts